Table of Contents

 1: Who was the first woman President of India?

-- A mountain is a geographic feature that rises about 300 m (1000 feet) or more above its surrounding nature.
-These landforms define the border of the country.
-A series of mountains situated together is called a mountain range.
+- A mountain is a geographic feature that rises about 300 m (1,000 feet) or more above its surrounding terrain.
+A series of mountains grouped together is called a mountain range.

-- The National Mountain Climbing Day was initiated in the privilege of Bobby Matthews and his friend Josh Madigan who successfully ascended the 46 high peaks of New York states Adirondack Mountains.
+- National Mountain Climbing Day honors climbers Bobby Matthews and Josh Madigan, who successfully summited all 46 High Peaks of New York’s Adirondack Mountains.

 Free UPSKILLING Courses!